owendodd/cafe/content/archive/temporary-wine-bar.md

 watchnow = false

 +++
-Hosted by _Jzuj_ – the collaborative cooking project of Owen Dodd and Nicholas Sewitz, the wine bar spanned two evenings, providing a selection of snacks paired with natural wines.
+Hosted by _Jzuj_ – the collaborative cooking project of graphic designer Owen Dodd and chef Nicholas Sewitz, the wine bar spanned two evenings, providing a selection of snacks paired with natural wines.
 On the second night of the wine bar, opera soprano, Charlotte Jackson, provided live accompaniment, performing selected arias from the 17th-20th centuries.